gflohr/qgoda-essential/docs/site-structure.md

 Normally, you will modularize your view templates into snippets or compoents.

+### `docs/`

+The directory `docs` contains the documentation that you are currently reading.
+You can safely delete the entire directory.

 ## Other Files and Directories

 All other files and directories contain content and are copied to the `_site` directory, possibly after running them through a processor chain.